obkorolev/obelyaevk/content/publication/journal-article2/index.md

 ---
-title: "An observational and warning system for the aquaculture sector}."
+title: "An observational and warning system for the aquaculture sector."
 authors:
 - Pereiro D.
 - **Belyaev O.**